Code-Institute-Submissions/Chessapp/README.md

  + Buttons to start new games.
  + Choose difficulty settings , by changing depth search settings for stockfish

++ Features Not Implemented or nice to Haves :
+    - Time Settings
+    - Highlighting Legal Moves
+    - Highlighting Checks
+    - Move History and replay to previous moves
+    - Cross Compatibility - currently uses drag to move chess pieces : compatabile only on Desktop!

 ## Technologies :